First coronavirus case confirmed in Germany | DW | 27.01.2020

 Read more: Coronavirus: Everything you need to know

-The new virus, which originated in the central Chinese city of Wuhan, has so far killed more than 80 people in China, while cases of the illness have also been reported across the globe.
-Countries such as South Korea, Taiwan, Thailand, Nepal, Vietnam, Saudi Arabia, Singapore, the United States, France and Australia have all confirmed cases of the virus.
+The new virus, which originated in the central Chinese city of Wuhan and can cause a pneumonia-like acute respiratory infection, has so far killed more than 80 people in China, while cases of the illness have also been reported across the globe.
+Countries such as South Korea, Taiwan, Thailand, Nepal, Vietnam, Saudi Arabia, Singapore, the United States, France and Australia have all confirmed patients who have contracted the disease.

 A number of governments, including Germany's, are working on repatriating nationals from the region in China at the center of the outbreak.